 Often, the deadness begins to break when the ministers and/or staff and/or lay leadership simply let themselves depend on the Spirit's leadings and the Spirit's empowerments, and stop trying to do it on their own strength and in their own way.
 You'll grow up in faith in an awful hurry by letting the Spirit lead the way.
 Most of what goes on will become just a bit different, and then more and more so until you can look back and say, 'Wow, I never would've thought it would work this way, but it has!'.
 Surrender is how to open the door to gifts galore.

 The tarrying meeting goes back more than a hundred years.
 In the US revivals of the 19th century, people used to linger around and hang out (or, in 19th Century talk, 'tarry') after the formal service was over.
-At first they 'tarried' for instruction in the Gospel and to speak to someone who could guide them.
+At first they 'tarried' for instruction in the Gospel and to speak to someone whocould guide them.
 Increasingly, they 'tarried' to see if anything strange and/or wonderful was going to happen.
-Or, worse, to discover additional teachings of the preacher, teachings that were sometimes too strange to be part of the public activity.
+Or, to discover additional teachings or practices of the preacher, which were sometimes too strange and cultish to be shown as part of the public activity.

-Most non-Pentecostalist congregations have a kind of 'tarrying' after worship, but for a different sort of miracle.
+Most non-Pentecostalists, long before this, have had a kind of 'tarrying' after worship, but for a different sort of miracle.
 They set up chairs, give a few select people the responsibility to pull this miracle off, and the pastor may be there for a while, perhaps even to lay hands on someone in prayer.
-But it's done in some room other than the sanctuary, usually with too-strong coffee, stale pastry, hardened rolls, maybe an (ugh) fish dish or (double ugh) salad, and lots of spilt sugar.
+But it's done in some room other than the sanctuary, usually with too-strong coffee, stale pastry, hardened rolls, maybe a (ugh) fish dish or (double ugh) salad, milk that's a bit past its time, and lots of spilt sugar.
 The miracle is that people stand around and chat with each other, sometimes introducing themselves to visitors and newcomers, just being friendly and getting to know each other.
 It's called 'fellowship', when it's done well.
 It is not at all strange that more people have been drawn into the congregation at this time than have come to it through large rallies.
 Or, on the flip side of it, when it's done with a closed-minded attitude, they're forming a 'clique', and more have been driven away by the ordinary congregational clique than all of those who have ever left the church because of the scandals of scoundrels, unknown and famous.

-I guess it all depends on what you're tarrying for. back to top
+It all depends on what you're tarrying for. back to top

 ".... a real congregational life wherein each member has his opportunity to contribute to the life of the whole body those gifts with which the Spirit endows him, is as much of the esse of the Church as are ministry and sacraments."